 I bought the 4 pack glue trap for $2 at Walmart.

-This old fashioned trap is a cheap go-to device that works for many people, but not me.
+This old-fashioned trap is a cheap go-to device that works for many people, but not me.
 It is what the military housing’s pest control company put in the kitchen (only non-carpeted area) to catch the mice, along with a liquid bait.
-It could be because they were not placed in the locations in which the mice frequently travelled.
+It could be because they were not placed in the locations in which the mice frequently traveled.